stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

     subtitle: Lifestyle that drives success
     content: >
       **We are not a usual business club**.
-Except.Business is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
+Except.Business is your go-to guide to harmonious living and informal networking with successful entrepreneurs who are passionate about real active life and all the experiences it provides.
+Find out how people from all over the world combine effective business, active lifestyles, relaxation, and exceptional experiences.
-      Learn how people from around the world combine effective business, active lifestyle, relaxation and exceptional experiences.
-Entrepreneurs community wisdom and informal networking, automatic translation from many languages.
+      Entrepreneurial community wisdom, automatic messages translation from many languages.
     actions:
       - label: Join the club
         url: /pricing